ahurta92/ams562-notes/lectures/6/classes1.rst

         int mf();
         };

-- A struct is used for data structures where the members can take any value
+- A :code:`struct` is used for data structures where the members can take any value
 - There is no need to restrict how a user uses the class.

 Evolving a Class